Home Culture Hoboken + Jersey City Murals: The Stories Behind Them

 Location: 88 Wallis Street

-Description: The British artist known as DANK has created his second large scale mural in the U.S. on his mini mural tour of the country.
+Description: The British artist known as DANK created his second large-scale mural in the U.S. on his mini mural tour of the country.
 It has a link back to his original painting from 2008 of the same name.
 The mural mixes together a combination of his styles into one image.
 He aimed to reflect the energy, chaos, and vibrancy of Tokyo.

 Sowing Seeds of Light